 - Panic Disorder

-Also, the U.S. Department of Health & Human Services identifies obsessive-compulsive disorder (OCD) and post-traumatic stress disorder as other types of anxiety disorder.
+Also, the U.S. Department of Health & Human Services identifies obsessive-compulsive disorder (OCD) and post-traumatic stress disorder as other types of anxiety disorders.

-Taking a closer look at these disorders can help individuals to better understand the effects of anxiety on their lives.
+Taking a closer look at these disorders can help individuals to better understand the effects of anxiety on their lives while learning to treat anxiety symptoms.
 It can also help people to make more informed decisions when it comes to getting professional assistance and treatment.

 Generalized Anxiety Disorder